jaideeprandhawa/Daily_Diary_Internship-TR-102/README.md

-<h1>Topics covered by me with respect to the dates.</h1>
+<h1>My Internship schedule at Indian Institute of Information Technology, Allahabad.</h1>
 3 June 24 : It was our Day 1 of Internship.
-We were given briefing about the flow of internship, Ongoing Projects, Topics to be covered, Prerequisites, etc. by our Internship Supervisor Dr. Muneendra Ojha.<br>
+We were given briefing about the flow of internship, Ongoing Projects, Topics to be covered, Prerequisites, etc. by our Internship Supervisor <b>Dr. Muneendra Ojha</b>.<br>
 4 June 24 : Linear regression, logistic regression (loss functions).<br>
 5 June 24 : Artificial Nueral Networks.<br>
 6 June 24 : Learnable parameters in neural nets: weights and biases.<br>